geo2a/geo2a.github.io/posts/2020-01-03-coq-equational-reasoning.md

-something which Agda does not have: between rewriting step we can use the usual Coq interactive proof style of transforming the goal with tactics to experiment and find the next rewriting step; after that we could petrify the interactive proof exploration into a sequence if clear equational reasoning steps.
+something which Agda does not have: between rewriting step we can use the usual Coq interactive proof style of transforming the goal with tactics to experiment and find the next rewriting step; after that we could petrify the interactive proof exploration into a sequence of clear equational reasoning steps.

-A quick Google search gives a number of hits on how to use equational reasoning in Coq, but most of the project seem to be developing some heavy machinery and are not straightforward to use.
+A quick Google search gives a number of hits on how to use equational reasoning in Coq, but most of the projects seem to be developing some heavy machinery and are not straightforward to use.
 Among the first hits however is [this gist](https://gist.github.com/gallais/f046bcc2c348c5fed5e9), which is